Interactions between para-quaternionic and Grassmannian geometry: Remarks

-Now, it is an easy observation that $\de$ is, up to a non-zero constant multiple, the unique non-degenerate bilinear form on $\g_{-1}$ which is of type $(1,1)$ with respect to the standard para-quaternionic structure $\Q_{std}$.
+The development of section \ref{Inter} includes also the case $n=2$, only the discussion on the normalization condition in section \ref{connections} is vacuous as there is no torsion in that case.
+The description of the para-quaternionic structure in terms of the conformal one is as follows.
+It is an easy observation that the inner product $\de$ is, up to a non-zero constant multiple, the unique non-degenerate bilinear form on $\g_{-1}$ which is of type $(1,1)$ with respect to the standard para-quaternionic structure $\Q_{std}$.
 This means that, for any $A\in\Q_{std}$ and $X,Y\in\g_{-1}$, the following holds: